 Liveable Meets Chic

-When it comes to decor, Jessica sees millennial women demanding more soft fabrics and rugs, decor pieces that are livable but chic, and impactful lighting in their spaces.
+When it comes to decor, Jessica sees millennial women demanding more soft fabrics and rugs.
+Hence, the decor pieces are livable but chic, and impactful lighting in their spaces.

 Ideas Require Research